oracleimc/workshops/appdev/cloudnative/k8s/OKE/deployments.storage.OKE3.md

 # Container Engine for Kubernetes (OKE) on OCI Workshop #

 ## Introduction - Deployment: Persistent Storage - MySQL
-You some case you might wanted data to live past the lifetime of a container.
+In some cases, you might wanted data to live past the lifetime of a container.
 In this case, you would need persistent storage.
 A persistent volume offers persistent storage that enables your data to remain intact, regardless of whether the containers to which the storage is connected are terminated.

 In this lab, we going to use a practical example, where you have a mysql database running on OKE and the data stored by the database should live past the lifetime of it's container.